Glossary

 Za’atar is a Middle Eastern spice blend consisting of dried sumac, sesame seeds, salt, and savory herbs such as oregano, marjoram, or thyme.
 Depending on the region, cumin, coriander, fennel seeds, or caraway seeds may also be added.
 Za’atar is frequently used in Middle Eastern and North African cuisine.

-Zeyde is the historical Yiddish word for grandfather.
-See also Bubbe (Grandmother).
-Though it is a term that is perhaps diminishing in popularity with the 2020 election it came into the vernacular as Bernie Sanders become known as Zeyde or Zayde Bernie.
+Zeyde is the historical Yiddish word for grandfather, while Bubbe means grandmother.
+Though it is a term that may be diminishing in popularity, it rose in prominence in the 2020 election, as Bernie Sanders became known as Zeyde or Zayde Bernie.
 This was perhaps the largest injection of Yiddish into the political and mainstream world since Joe Lieberman…(more)